viamrobotics/docs/docs/tutorials/yahboom-rover.md

 ![bluetooth-scan](img/bluetooth-scan.png)

 If you see a large log of devices, to see the addresses that only begin with E4:17:D8, you can use the grep command line tool.
-It is an acronym that stands for Global Regular Expression Print and allows to search for a string of characters in a specified file.
+It is an acronym that stands for Global Regular Expression Print and allows to search for a string of characters in a specified file: `sudo bluetoothctl scan on | grep "E4:17:D8"`

 ![bluetooth-grep](img/bluetooth-grep.png)